-If the flowers fall off but the fruit has started to set, then it is in its normal cycle.
-If the flowers fall off without the fruit setting, then there may be some issues.
-Let's see together:
+If the dragon fruit flowers fall off but the fruit has started to set, then it is in its normal cycle.
+If the flowers fall off without the fruit setting, then there may be some issues regarding the young shoots or the roots.
+Let's see some ideas together:

 Check for small shoots

 As the dragon fruit reaches the flowering stage, if you notice some small little branches still shooting out, this may suggest an excess amount of nitrogen in the soil.
-They look something like this:
+The little shoot-outs look something like this:

 These small shoots suck up nutrients from the flowers' intake.
 In some cases, they make the flowers smaller & drop off.
 If you notice the flowering pitahaya trees, they don't usually have these little "bunny ears".
-If that's the case, it may not be good.
+If that's the case, it may not be a good sign.

-Cut off these little guys.
-And if you're fertilizing the plants, reduce the amount of nitrogen.
+A possible solution is to cut off these little guys.
+And if you're fertilizing the plants, try to reduce the amount of nitrogen.

 Look out for rain